RenzoTejada/ubigeo-peru/README.txt

 === Ubigeo de Perú para Woocommerce y WordPress ===
 Contributors: renzotejada, huakotech, alexistejada
-Tags: ubigeo perú, departamentos, provincia, distrito Requires at least: 5.2
+Tags: ubigeo perú, ubigeo, peru, departamentos, provincia, distrito Requires at least: 5.2
-Tested up to: 6.5
+Tested up to: 6.6.1
 Stable tag: trunk
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds the tables _departamento, _provincia, _distrito with respect to Peru add the **Ubigeo Peru** to the Woocommerce checkout
+This plugin adds the tables to the database _ubigeo_departamento, _ubigeo_provincia, _ubigeo_distrito with respect to Peru.

+Add the **Ubigeo Peru** to the Woocommerce checkout - _departamento - _provincia - _distrito

+You will find this same information in the readme.txt of the plugin and on our website https://renzotejada.com

 == Description ==